ibm-cloud-docs/RegistryImages/datashield-mysql/index-datashield-mysql.md

 ```
 {: codeblock}

+The following table shows the required input variables.

 | Variable | Description |
 |-----------------|-----------------|
 | `IMAGE_NAME` | The name of the image that you want to deploy. |